bzg/woof/README.md

-Woof! monitors updates sent to a mailbox and exposes them on the web.
+Woof! monitors a mailbox and extract/expose useful information from what this mailbox receives.
-Typically, this mailbox is subscribed to a mailing list with a public online archive so that Woof! reports can link to it.

-Woof! tries to be **a good companion for free software maintainers** who work with mailing lists by allowing them to focus on *bugs* and *patches*.
-It also aims at **making life easier for users** by pointing at important news such as upcoming changes.

-Woof! does not change the way maintainers use a mailing list for the development of their projects: with a minimalistic set of conventions, Woof! will extract what's important for everyone.
+E.g. if your email is subscribed to several free software development mailing lists and you want to monitor bug reports, patches, feature requests sent to these mailing lists, then you can run Woof! and have these lists monitored via your mailbox.

 ![img](woof.png)

+# Howto for casual users

-See [the howto](resources/md/howto.md) for further instructions on how to use it.
+See [the howto](resources/md/howto.md) for basic instructions on how to use Woof!.

+# Design rationale

+-   **Read only**: Woof! is not a database of issues you need to maintain.
+    Useful information is extracted from upstream email interactions, emails are the sole source of truth.
+So Woof! is read only: there is no login, no way to update stuff from the website.

+-   **Decentralized**: Since Woof! is based on mailboxes and only reflects upstream intereactions, you can have several Woof! instances for the same mailing lists: each instance will reflect what is of interest for the person who deployed it.

+-   **Minimalistic conventions**: Woof! tries to rely on minimalistic and realistic conventions for subject prefixes (e.g. [BUG]) and updates "triggers" (e.g. "Confirmed.").

+-   **Configurable**: Woof! tries to be highly configurable.

+# When Woof! can be useful

+Woof! is not a full-fledged project management tool: e.g. it does not allow someone to assign tasks to someone else, to close reports, etc.

+Woof! has been developed to help with [Emacs Org-mode](https://orgmode.org/) development where there is a mailing list with a lot of useful interactions and the need to promote upcoming changes, bug reports, patches to review, etc.

+# Main features

+-   Track various report types: bugs, patches, requests, announcements, blog posts, changes, releases.
+-   Support tracking multiple lists
+-   Expose reports as `rss`, `md`, `json` or `org`
+-   Expose raw patches when possible.
+-   Track related reports and allow to list them
+-   Track votes on requests (e.g. `[POLL]`)
+-   Allow complex searches
+-   Themes
+-   i18n

+# Upcoming

+# Setting up and running Woof!

-# Requisits
+## Requisits

-You need Clojure and Java on the machine to deply this application.
+Woof! requires Clojure and Java:

-Run `~$ apt install clojure` or see [this guide](https://clojure.org/guides/getting_started).
+-   Run `~$ apt install clojure` or see [this guide](https://clojure.org/guides/getting_started).

-Run `~$ apt install default-jre` or refer to your distribution.
+-   Run `~$ apt install default-jre` or refer to your distribution.

-# Configure
+## Configure

-You need to set some environment variables to let the application run.
+You need to copy `config_example.edn` as `config.edn` and to set environment variables: see <config_example.edn> for the list.

-See <src/bzg/config.clj> for the list of environment variables and other configuration variables.
+`config_example.edn` also contains other configuration parameters that you need to set.
+You can also refer to <src/bzg/config.clj> which contains other configuration defaults.

+## Test

-Run this to check your configuration:
+Once you're done configuring Woof!, check your configuration:

     ~$ clj -M:test

-# With deps.edn
+## Run with deps.edn

 Run with: